Hot Curried Pears with Pomegranate

 True story: I’ve eaten these pears every Christmas morning of my life, at least as long as I can remember.
 My mother pulled the original recipe from a local Junior League recipe collection.

-Typical of the late seventies, it was made with an assortment of canned fruit that was drowning in heavy syrup.
+Typical of the late seventies, it was made with an assortment of canned fruit that was drowning in heavy syrup, plus added brown sugar, and day-glo red maraschino cherries.
+Yikes.
 We called it “Hot Curried Fruit,” and that kiss of curry powder was pretty exotic for our midwestern table.

-Honestly, as a kid, I turned my nose up at it, especially the mushy peaches, bing cherries, and nectarines.
+Honestly, as a kid, I turned my nose up at it, especially the mushy peaches and nectarines.
 But the pears were alright.
-I would plop a couple of pear wedges of on my plate as the required “no-thank-you helping” (house rules) and dutifully choke them down.
-It was a different time...
+I would plop a couple of pear wedges on my plate as the required “no-thank-you helping” (house rules) and dutifully choke them down.
+(It was a different time...)

-But as soon as I had my own kitchen, and my own Christmas mornings to cook for, I set about resculpting this recipe into something less seventies and more sexy.
+As soon as I had my own kitchen and my own Christmas mornings to cook for, I set about resculpting this recipe into something less seventies and more sexy.

 Chef's Tips:

-- Be sure to use pears that are somewhat ripe but not too soft.
+- Be sure to use pears that are somewhat ripe but not overly soft.

 - Any type of pear works here, but Bosc is especially nice.